 - review of outcomes for students.

-To ensure a self-initiated review identifies areas for improvement and development, a peer review process provides an external viewpoint, impartiality and rigour to the review.
+To ensure a self-initiated review identifies areas for improvement and development, a process provides an external viewpoint, impartiality and rigour to the review.

 A peer review is initiated and funded by a cluster.
-A peer review should be initiated at least once in each 3-5 year strategic planning cycle.
+A peer review should be initiated at least once in each 3 to 5 year strategic planning cycle.

 Peer reviewers - a principal and a cluster manager, preferably each from different clusters in other regions, help facilitate the peer review process.
 The peer reviewers, in collaboration with the cluster, focus on: